HLXII/Code-Snippets/README.md

 The outcome (found through brute force) seems to be dependent on factorials and combinations, however I was too lazy to come up with the formula.

+## Forest

+A little journal of me trying to figure out how to generate all possible forests given a number of vertices in a graph.